AVG Antivirus Review 2023

 Installation & Usage

-Installing AVG Antivirus requires only a few minutes.
+Installing AVG Antivirus only takes a few minutes.
 During installation, the program can be customized to a greater extent than those of its competitors.
-For example, the decision to install AVG's Secure Browser and set it as your default browser is left entirely up to you.
+For example, whether or not to install AVG's Secure Browser and set it as your default browser is entirely up to you.

-You're also allowed to choose whether you want to install additional features like the "Web and Email" shield or a data shredder.
+You're also able to choose whether you want to install additional features like the "Web and Email" shield or "Data Shredder".
 Should other services or programs you've installed already provide these features, you can save space on your hard drive by deselecting them.

 Which features to install?
 AVG Antivirus leaves this choice almost entirely up to you.

-Installation wraps up by performing your first "Smart Scan", checking your system for threats and malware.
-In the freeware version, an effort is also made to entice you into becoming a paid subscriber: A pop-up window opens and invites you to sign up for AVG TuneUp, which claims to be able to make your PC faster, while in the program's dashboard, you'll be notified of the inadequacy of your firewall.
-For users of freeware, such up-selling tactics can and should be seen as the "price" for the otherwise free software.
+Installation wraps up with your first "Smart Scan", checking your system for threats and malware.
+In the freeware version, an effort is also made to upsell you a paid subscription: A pop-up window opens and invites you to sign up for AVG TuneUp, which claims to be able to make your PC faster, while in the program's dashboard, you'll be told that your firewall is inadequate.
+This is the "price" of the otherwise free software.

-Once you've installed AVG, the program will run a first scan
+Once you've installed AVG, the program will performs its first scan.

-Is the software really so "refreshingly simple" to use as promised?
-AVG Antivirus definitely does not make anything more complicated than it needs to be.
-On the home screen, you'll find five shields grouped into "Basic Protection" ("Computer" and "Web and Email") as well as "Full Protection" ("Hacker Attacks", "Privacy", and "Payments").
+Is the software really so "refreshingly simple" as promised?
+AVG Antivirus definitely isn't difficult or complicated to use.
+On the home screen, you'll notice five shields in two groups, "Basic Protection" ("Computer" and "Web and Email") as well as "Full Protection" ("Hacker Attacks", "Privacy", and "Payments").

-You'll be kept informed about your system's relative safety via red or green checkmarks, as well as whether real-time protection is on or off.
-Below the modules, you'll see a green button, which will begin a scan if you click on it.
-In the dashboard, you can keep track of when your last virus scan was, as well as when you, or the program last updated its virus definition database.
+Your system's relative security is indicated by red or green checkmarks, as well as whether real-time protection is on or off.
+Below the modules, you'll see a green button, which you can click on to begin a scan.
+In the dashboard, you can review when your last virus scan was performed, as well as when the program's virus definitions were updated.

 AVG Antivirus is as easy to use as advertised.

-Settings and additional features, like the above-mentioned data shredder, or "Do Not Disturb" mode can be accessed by clicking on the hamburger menu in the upper-right of the screen.
-You can also get in touch with support through this menu, or, alternatively, check your subscription status and review other AVG products, like its VPN.
+Settings and additional features, like "Date Shredder", or "Do Not Disturb" mode can be accessed by clicking on the hamburger menu in the upper-right of the screen.
+Here, it's also possible to contact support, check your subscription status, and review other AVG products, like its VPN.

-AVG Antivirus keeps its promise of being easy to use, managing to get a positive surprise in as well owing to the high degree of freedom it grants users in tailoring the program's installation to their preferences.
-All the same, those using the free version will have to put up with in-app marketing of the premium subscription, however.
+AVG Antivirus keeps its promise of being easy to use, while also giving users the freedom to tailor the installation process to their needs and preferences.
+All the same, users of the free versions will have to put up with in-app marketing of the premium subscription.

 Visit Website